honatanpalma/SQL_sales_analysis/README.md

 ## Inventory and Sales Analysis

 ### Sales Data Exploration with SQL
-This repository showcases fundamental SQL queries for analyzing and exploring sales data within a relational database.
+This repository showcases fundamental SQL queries for analyzing and exploring sales data.
 The dataset used is the sample database provided by SQL Server Tutorial (https://www.sqlservertutorial.net/wp-content/uploads/SQL-Server-Sample-Database.zip), offering a practical context for demonstrating core SQL concepts.

 ### Analysis Overview
 The provided SQL scripts cover a range of common sales analysis scenarios, providing a basic foundation for understanding key metrics and trends.